 In addition, the structure of our summer law clerk program presents a unique opportunity for diverse students to transition to associate positions and beyond.
 In both our 1st and 2nd year law clerk programs, students are introduced to real-world skills development which we believe materially enhances their preparation for a productive career.
 Further, unlike many firms, our clerkship program is a key pipeline for associate positions.
 We do not use it as a competitive, weeding-out process and instead nurture these relationships to maximize the likelihood clerks will choose McGrath North as the platform to build their careers.

-But the firm is also very much aware that retention and development of associates is key to building a diverse, equitable and inclusive team.
+The firm is very aware that retention and development of associates is key to building a diverse, equitable and inclusive team.
 We invest heavily in the professional growth and development of our lawyers through our Talent Development Committee.
 The Committee is comprised of partners who hold leadership roles within the firm.
-Members of the Committee work closely with participants to introduce them to all levels of firm practice, culture and people.
+Members of the Committee work closely with attorneys to introduce them to all levels of firm practice, culture and people.
 The Committee also provides continuing legal education, training, and valuable mentoring opportunities for our newer lawyers to support and accelerate their path to partnership.
 We do this because we understand that the success of our firm, and our ability to meet the needs of our clients now and in the future, depends upon the development and retention of highly talented attorneys at all stages of their careers.

 All the efforts outlined above are making a difference, but we are pushing hard to accomplish even more.
 Our success to date includes: